The best flicks to stream with the entire family on movie night

 Thanks to streaming services, you can now watch a plethora of movies in the comfort of your living room, from grand fantasy epics to homegrown Aussie flicks.
 And yet, choosing what to stream is often a struggle, especially when you’re looking for something that will appeal to the entire family.
 Because let’s face it – while watching Frozen for the 20th time can be a treat for the little ones, adults may be far less keen to listen to "Let it go" yet again.

 That’s not to say that animated movies can’t appeal to all age groups.
 Quite the contrary.

 When coming up with this list, we wanted to showcase titles from diverse genres – from classic adventure films to recent animated blockbusters to the occasional YA novel adaptation.
-On the same note, there’s something on our list for everyone – whether you’re subscribed to Foxtel Now, Netflix, Stan, or Amazon.
+On the same note, there’s something on our list for everyone – whether you’re subscribed to Foxtel Now, Netflix, Stan, Amazon, BINGE or Disney+.

 1. The Lion King

 - Cast: James Earl Jones, Matthew Broderick, Jeremy Irons, Nathan Lane